cisco/cisco-network-puppet-module/README.md

 * Syntax does not auto-complete: use `Ethernet1/1`, not `Eth1/1`.
 * If a CLI command is rejected during configuration, the resource will abort at that point and will not issue any remaining CLI.
 For this reason, we recommend limiting the scope of each instance of this resource.

+--
 ### Type: cisco_bgp

-Manages configuration of an BGP instance.
+Manages configuration of a BGP instance.

 #### Parameters